gadauto3/ai-village/application/README.md

 Make sure you sign up for [an OpenAI account](https://platform.openai.com/signup?launch) and get an API key by setting up a small budget.
 To give you a baseline, the entire process before this commit cost me 25¢.

 Make sure you have an AWS account.
-Terraform will spin up all the necessary services so make sure your user has full priveleges.
-You also need to add a Parameter Store value to hold the OpenAI key.
-To do that:
+Terraform will spin up all the necessary services so make sure your user has full privileges.
+The one manual resource is a Parameter Store key-value pair for your OpenAI API key with the path: "/aivillage/apikeys/openai".
+[See this pic](./paramStore.png) for configuration details.

 ### Compile Frontend